PhoenixAceVFX/Linux-Screenshot-AIO/README.md

 # Launch Arguments
 To change your settings or your auth/api key run the script with `-c`

+# REMEMBER TO CHMOD!!!
+If you want to keybind this remember to do `chmod +x` to it!!

 # Supported Distros
 ### Distros based on these *can* work but are not guarnteed
 - Arch